Exclusive: Saudi Arabia's PIF has shown no interest in bankrolling Tesla buyout

 PIF’s reluctance will add to the pressure on Musk to produce details of his financing plan.

-Tesla’s board has not received a detailed financing plan from him and is seeking more information, Reuters reported on Thursday. [nL1N1V01Y1]
+Tesla’s board has not received a detailed financing plan from him and is seeking more information, Reuters reported on Thursday.

 The board will make a decision on whether to hire advisers and launch a formal review of Musk’s take-private proposal in the coming days, based on how much detail on the financing plan it receives from Musk, a third source said.